Classification set file formats

 Error handling

-Common upload issues and solutions:
+Common issues and solutions when uploading files:

 General file format errors